 The improvement of the delivery of information to disabled pupils is, similarly, an ongoing process and, in part, in response to specific needs as and when they arise.
-Our 3-year plan is as follows:
+Our 3 year plan is as follows:

 2021 - 2024 PROVISION DEVELOPMENT ACTION AND TIMESCALE REVIEW OF PROGRESS 1.
 Provision of information / work for pupils unable to attend school Decisions to send work via email or parent pick up are taken in conjunction with advice from Assistant Head - Pastoral and potentially outside agencies, e.g. Ill Health Team.
-This is usually after a period of absence of two weeks or more, although sooner in some circumstances Most pupils who are ill for a period of time will have work sent home via email, by parent collection Continue to implement procedure.
+This is usually after a period of absence of two weeks or more, although sooner in some circumstances Most pupils who are ill for a period of time will have work sent home via email, by parent collection The School has connections with the Ill Health Team and can provide MTPs when requested to support their teachers in the teaching of the School curriculum.
+Continue to implement procedure.
 Work with Assistant Head - Academic and (where appropriate) III Health Team to establish regular completion of work for pupils unable to attend school Reviewed by Assistant Head Academic Greg das Gupta January 2023 Changed to current practise have been amended.

-2021 - 2024 PROVISION DEVELOPMENT ACTION AND TIMESCALE REVIEW OF PROGRESS The School has connections with the III Health Team and can provide MTPs when requested to support their teachers in the teaching of the School curriculum.
-2. Use technology to assist in the provision of information as required Explore alternative methods of sharing work with children and parents on school website/intranet.
-Explore alternative methods of sharing work with children and parents via Microsoft Teams (Years 4-8) and Seesaw (Reception - Year 3 Reviewed by Assistant Head Academic Greg Das Gupta January 2023.
-Changes to current practice have been amended.
+Reviewed by Assistant Head - Teaching and Learning September 2024 2.
+Use technology to assist in the provision of information as required Explore alternative methods of sharing work with children and parents on school website/intranet.
+Explore alternative methods of sharing work with children and parents via Microsoft Teams (Years 4-8) and Seesaw (Reception - Year 3 Reviewed by Assistant Head Academic Greg das Gupta January 2023 Changed to current practise have been amended.
+Reviewed by Assistant Head Nicola Sodhi September 2024